exercism/research_experiment_1/exercises/go-2-a/README.md

 - `20` is a `"score"`
 - `12` is a `"dozen"`

-If the number can be written as a multiple of one of these units, the description includes a description of the number as said unit.
+If the number can be written as a multiple of one of these units, the description includes a description of the number as said unit, in descending order of unit size.
 It is possible for a number to match multiple units or none.

 For example: